rewtnull/stdlib_c/README.md

 **-- ABOUT --**

-    stdr - or "studder" (C Standard Library Replacement) - is a (fairly) modular subset replacement for a variety of C standard library functions.
+    stdr - or "stutter" (C Standard Library Replacement) - is a (fairly) modular subset replacement for a variety of C standard library functions.
 If you aim at using that elusive -nostdlib flag in gcc, and/or want to size optimize your executables, these could be for you!